EWPH Home

 Property Description

-View a 2012 Archaeological Report by Southwest Archaeology.
+View 2012 Archaeological Report by South West Archaeology.

-Between the House and the river is closest to the house a formal garden consisting mainly of a lawned area boarded on its southern edge partly by a metal post and rail fence and partly by a ha ha.
+On the south side of the house is a formal garden, consisting mainly of a lawned area, and is boarded on its southern edge partly by a metal post and rail fence and partly by a ha-ha.

 East Worlington House Fact File